 As we get closer to the end of the school year, many of us are going on internship/summer job interviews- myself included.
-On College Fashion, we have already covered How to Dress for a Job Interview and How to Get the Internship of Your Dreams.
-However, in addition to dressing to impress and preparing relevant yet insightful questions for your interviewer, your makeup and hair needs to look natural and polished for interview success.
+In College Fashion, we have already covered How to Dress for a Job Interview.
+However, in addition to dressing to impress and preparing relevant yet insightful questions for your interviewer, your makeup and hair need to look natural and polished for interview success.

 Job interview makeup can be tricky because you want to make sure you’re making a good impression, while still looking natural and chic.
 This post will help you achieve the perfect interview look to help you score the job/internship of your dreams!

 Even if you’re just applying for summer jobs or internships, there might be a few tips in here that will take the guesswork out of prepping for an interview:

 Although makeup is a great way to express yourself, no matter what type of interview you’re going on, it is best to remain conservative with your makeup.
 You want your natural beauty to shine through, so keep the makeup as light as possible!

 Need some product recommendations?
 Check out my picks below.
 I chose these products because (with the exception of the foundation and concealer), they are universally flattering and nice and neutral.
 Just avoid the shimmery shades in the palette and focus on the neutral mattes.
 When applied with a light touch, these products will help your natural beauty shine.

 - Eyeshadow Palette – Morphe Bronzed Babe Palette

 - Concealer – Tarte Shape Tape